 Special interfaces like UART, CAN, FPGA for incremental-decoder and GPIOs are described in the Knowledge Base section “Developer Information” .

 This chapter is intended to properly set-up the MSRTK board for the rover (car, roboter, UAV, etc).
-The following figure 6 shows a typical setup of the ANavS® RTK- and Attitude Determination sensor fusion.
+The following figure 6 shows a typical setup:

 With three GNSS-antennas on top of the car/rover the software can calculate the yaw, pitch and roll angle of the rover.
-Furthermore you need a RTK Base Station for streaming correction data.
-The data of reference station is typically streamed from an ANavS® RTCM Base Station or from an external service-provider with internet-connection or Wi-Fi.
-The RTK-Baseline defines the centimeter-accurate position of the rover.
+Furthermore you need a RTCM Base Station for streaming RTK correction data.
+The RTK correction data is typically streamed from an ANavS® RTCM Base Station or from an external service-provider with internet-connection or WiFi.
+The RTK-Baseline defines the centimeter-accurate position of your rover.

 This is a very important step of your setup and has a direct impact on the position- and attitude performance of the sensor fusion.
 The placement of the antennas defines the attitude-baseline (e.g. in figure 6 the baseline b12), that means the yaw, pitch and roll angle of your rover.
 Please mount the antennas in accordance of your use-case and carefully measure the distances between the antennas (measurement-error < 1 cm).
 The configuration of the sensor fusion with these measured distances is done in the ANavS® Wizard and is described in the section The ANavS® Wizard to configure the MSRTK Module.

 * The minimum distance between antennas is 30 cm

 * Please note that the attitude accuracy increases with the distance of between the antennas (0.25° heading-accuracy per meter antenna spacing)